ivangeorgiev97/My-E-Store/README.md

 Online shop app built with Laravel Framework

 Features:
-- CRUD for products, categories, orders and users with admin panel
+- CRUD for products, categories, orders and users with validation and admin panel
 - Orders management
 - Search with autocomplete feature
 - Cart